anderalex803/nuwara-online-courses/README.md

 |Differential Equations in Action|Udacity|Prof. Jörn Loviscach|Bielefeld University of Applied Sciences|||

 ## Datacamp courses
+> Each course has pdf materials and code scripts

 1. [Statistical Thinking in Python](https://github.com/yohanesnuwara/nuwara-online-courses/tree/master/datacamp/statistical-thinking-python) (Dr. Justin Bois, Caltech)
 * Part 1 files initialized with `01_01_` for Chapter 1, `01_02_` for Chapter 2, and so on...
 * Part 2 files initialized with `02_01_` for Chapter 1, `02_02_` for Chapter 2, and so on...